Bite Me (album): Songs

 "Leave Me Alone" see's influence of Jett and 2010s pop sensibilities, while also having a "can't-be-bothered" and "fuck you" attitude.
 The lyrics speak of Rapp's feelings towards her label's desire for new music, her exit from The Sex Lives of College Girls, and the questioning from others of her own sexuality.
 "Mad" is described as "an impassioned plea for a lover to get over their bad attitude" while spending "more time in bed"; Samantha Olson of Cosmopolitan headlined the lyrics released the "frustration of fighting with your significant other".
 The album's third track, "Why Is She Still Here?", is described as a "sexy, jazz-tinged ballad", featuring bass guitar, synths, and percussion.
 Lyrically, the song is about relationship complications as Rapp is haunted with heartbreak by her lover's ex; reviews described the song as "scathing" and "unfiltered".
 With "At Least I'm Hot", Rapp describes the song as "funny", while on "That's So Funny", she sings about the ending of a friendship, that is described as both toxic and "deeply affecting".

 "Sometimes" serves as a break-up ballad, detailing the process of loving someone who has already moved on.
-On "Kiss It Kiss It", Rapp showcases a more flirtatious side, with comparison to Garbage's 1996 alterative and electronic rock hit, "Stupid Girl", while in "Good Girl" she sings about struggling to deal with feelings towards a woman who challenges her act as a responsible adult and throwing caution to the wind.
+On "Kiss It Kiss It", Rapp showcases a more flirtatious side, with comparison to Garbage's 1996 alternative and electronic rock hit, "Stupid Girl", while in "Good Girl" she sings about struggling to deal with feelings towards a woman who challenges her act as a responsible adult and throwing caution to the wind.
 The album's closer, "You'd Like That Wouldn't You" touches upon the idea of how easy it would be to get back together with her ex, but the thought of such concept being fully realized makes her want to die.